What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Gangnam is also known for its luxurious accommodations and high-end shopping districts.
 Whether you’re looking for designer goods, world-class restaurants, or top-notch entertainment venues – Gangnam has it all!

-Just a stone’s throw away lies the beautiful Olympic Park, where you can enjoy a variety of activities and recreational areas.
+Just a stone’s throw away lies the beautiful Olympic Park.
+Here, you can enjoy a variety of activities and recreational areas.

-In addition, just around the corner is the Lotte World Tower Observatory, the tallest building in South Korea.
-Here you can soak in a 360 panoramic view of the city and its surrounding area from high above.
+In addition, the Lotte World Tower Observatory, the tallest building in South Korea, is just around the corner.
+You can enjoy a 360-degree panoramic view of the city and its surrounding area from here.

-Additionally, here is where you will find more international food, trendy cafes, flagship stores, and crazy nightlife.
+Additionally, you will find more international food, trendy cafes, flagship stores, and crazy nightlife here.

-However, it’s important to remember that the city’s public transportation system is incredibly efficient and reliable – with just 30 minutes to 1 hour on the subway, you can easily get from the area of Gangnam to the old town centre.
+However, it’s important to remember that the city’s public transportation system is incredibly efficient and reliable—with just 30 minutes to 1 hour on the subway, you can easily get from the Gangnam area to the old town center.

 Read also: Fun things to do & see in Gangnam | Where to stay in Gangnam